ABOUT THE AUTHOR

 Commissioner Stapleton’s father was appointed Chief of Department in 1950.
 Leo’s sons, Leo Jr. and Garrett, took their oath as Boston Fire Fighters during the 1970s.

 Leo married Doris White of South Boston in January of 1950.
 Together they raised five children in their hometown.
-Leo and Doris were the proud grandparents of thirteen and great-grandparents of seventeen children.
+Leo and Doris were the proud grandparents of thirteen and great-grandparents of twenty-two children.

 Commissioner Stapleton was a popular speaker at fire conferences and seminars across the country and received numerous awards for his valuable contributions to the American fire service, including a Lifetime Achievement Award from Fire Engineering magazine in 2006.